Best fans for summer — from tower fans to portable versions

 Fan or air-conditioning?

 Air conditioning keeps a room cool but the average central system uses nearly 50 times the watts to run than a fan.
-So, just think how you could reduce your electricity bill, just by swapping out air conditioning for a fan, even if only for a few hours every day.
+So, just think how you could reduce your electricity bill, just by swapping out air conditioning for a fan, even if only for a few hours every day, or overnight when you might decide to turn your AC off.

 And, if the heat is unbearable, a fan will make your air-conditioning that much more efficient by circulating the cold air around the room more quickly.
 Either way, a fan’s a good addition when there’s a heatwave.